Forget-It-All: Multi-Concept Machine Unlearning via Concept-Aware Neuron Masking: More Experimental Results

 \section{More Experimental Results}

 Table~\ref{tab:nsfw_2} reports NudeNet detection results on I2P using Stable Diffusion v1.5; FIA yields the lowest total counts~(37).
 Table~\ref{tab:art_2} provides detailed artist style unlearning results, with FIA achieving the lowest average CLIP score.
 Additional visual results for each task are also provided~(as shown in Figure~\ref{app:obj1}, Figure~\ref{app:obj2}, Figure~\ref{app:nsfw}, Figure~\ref{app:art}).
 As a supplement to the tables in the experiment section, we also added standard deviations to the Tables~\ref{tab:objects_st1},~\ref{tab:objects_st2}, ~\ref{tab:art_st} to reflect the rigor of the experimental results.
-We also report the peak GPU memory and execution time of FIA in Table~\ref{tab:t}.
-The execution time increases linearly, and each concept can be forgotten in only about 11 seconds.
-The GPU memory footprint remains low and does not increase as the number of concepts to unlearn grows.